merneo/arch-linux/wiki/03-POST-INSTALLATION.md

 ## AMD GPU Driver Installation

 **Purpose:** Ensure proper setup for AMD graphics cards, typically using the open-source `amdgpu` driver which is included in the Linux kernel.
 This module focuses on verifying setup and installing optional utilities.
+For detailed information, refer to the [ArchWiki on AMDGPU](https://wiki.archlinux.org/title/AMDGPU) and [ArchWiki on Vulkan](https://wiki.archlinux.org/title/Vulkan).

 **Prerequisites:**
 - After first boot (not in chroot)